 An unusual use for a lavatory seat!

-Comment form Joe Seery
+Comment from Joe Seery

 “I did run The Toddle Inn Café for some years, when my father and mother went into the Antiques business and I did man the ice cream kiosk in Central Park” at times when not at school.